-SAYCW is currently conducting its second survey cycle entitled the SAYCW Thriving Youth, Thriving Communities Survey (TYTCS) from March 4 to April 5, 2019.
+SAYCW administered its second survey cycle entitled the SAYCW Thriving Youth, Thriving Communities Survey (TYTCS) from March 4 to May 3, 2019.
 This survey covers a wide range of topics and encourages youth to share what is really going on in their lives.
 See our survey tool and survey poster.
-This survey allows schools, communities and others to have important discussions on student learning and well-being and to take action to address the survey results.
+This survey allows schools, communities and others to have important discussions on student learning, health and well-being, and to take action to address the survey results.

 To learn more about SAYCW and the Thriving Youth, Thriving Communities Survey (TYTCS), view this 5 minute presentation: